Natural Methods to Manage Menopause Symptoms

 The good news is that natural medicine offers complementary therapies that can make this transition a smooth one.
 In practice as naturopathic doctors, we have seen many natural interventions address these symptoms and ultimately improve quality of life.

-Dealing with dryness
+Dealing with dryness with Natural Menopause Remedies

 One of the most uncomfortable symptoms associated with menopause is vaginal dryness, also known as atrophic vaginitis.
 As estrogen levels decline, the skin around the vaginal area can become more sensitive.
 This is a result of the vaginal tissue becoming thinner.
 Patients will report dryness, itchiness, burning, painful intercourse, and often increased yeast or urinary tract infections.
 Besides the commonly recommended estrogen creams, we find a compounded formulation of hyaluronic acid vaginal gel to be an effective treatment option.

 For those searching for a non-hormonal treatment, topical hyaluronic acid may be the solution.
 A randomized, controlled research study in Switzerland demonstrated that hyaluronic acid vaginal gel was not only effective for improving vaginal dryness but also maintained the health of the vaginal microenvironment when compared to estrogen creams.
-In our practice, we work with compounding pharmacists across Ontario who creates customized hyaluronic acid prescriptions tailored specifically to a woman’s needs.
+In our practice, we work with compounding pharmacists across Ontario who create customized hyaluronic acid prescriptions tailored specifically to a woman’s needs.
 Continued use for a few weeks is recommended but some patients find relief quickly.
 Estrogen creams are also effective, but this option may be more appealing for patients who want to avoid any hormonal prescriptions.

 Save your skin